ubershmekel/egg-rocket-unicorn/README.md

 The word "it" is something we want to keep alive.

 - Maybe your phone is running out of battery and you have to keep finding charge spots?
 - Protect a torch from the wind
+- A marriage, you try to keep it working, but you're making a game during your wife's birthday.
+- Draw a heart monitor pulse to keep the patient alive.
+-